AlexanderDzhoganov/ksp-advanced-flybywire/README.md

 Please report any bugs using [GitHub's issue tracker](https://github.com/AlexanderDzhoganov/ksp-advanced-flybywire/issues).

 ### Changelog
+v1.1
+- Fixed issue with FAR where FAR's dynamic control adjustment would get overridden
+- Fixed trim issues
+- Added wheel throttle and wheel steer
+- Fixed a bug where throttle wouldn't go below 50%
+- Support for controller hats both as axes and buttons (new "Treat hats as buttons" config option)
+- Fixed SDL plug and play
+- Fixed a preset editor bug where if time is slowed down (e.g. by using the TimeScale mod), it was not possible to change bindings
+- General optimization
+- Breaks the configuration XML, you will need to recreate your presets.

 v1.0.3
 - Fixed the issues with time warp
 - B9 Aerospace now supported for 32-bit builds